+When it comes to home warranty prices, you get what you pay for – the more comprehensive the coverage, the higher the price.
 Home warranties typically cover the major systems in your home such as electrical, heating and cooling, plumbing, and more.

 Some home warranty companies also offer coverage for appliances like your dishwasher, refrigerator, oven, washer, and dryer.
 If one of your covered home systems or appliances breaks down, you can contact the warranty company, and they will send a contractor to your home to make the repairs.
 You typically will pay a small service fee when the contractor comes to your home.
-For example, American Home Shield plans normally charges a fee of around $100 for this contractor visit.

 Additional benefits of having a home warranty

 Since a home warranty can save you thousands of dollars on unexpected repairs, it can give you peace of mind to know your home is covered.
 But remember, because home warranty companies aren’t all the same, do your research and compare home warranty companies before choosing one.

 Some additional benefits of having a home warranty include:

 - 24/7 support – most home warranties offer 24/7 support, so you can call them anytime, day or night, if you have an issue with a covered item in your home.